 - The only props used, are a fan, a handkerchief, a table, and a piece of wood.
 They are used to help emphasize certain parts of the performance.
-The piece of wood is used to hit the table, to attract attention, and emphasize certain actions.
+The piece of wood is used to hit the table, attract attention, and emphasize certain actions.

 - In some traditional style tea houses, visitors might see Ping tan performances.
-One of the best locations in the mid-lake pavilion located in the Yu Garden.
+One of the best locations in the mid-lake pavilion is located in the Yu Garden.
 The best way to experience Ping tan is by sitting on the bank of the lake while sipping Longjing Tea and munching on local snacks.